HMIProject/helio-extension-template/README.md

 process of building a HELIO extension as smooth as possible.
 However, none of them are _required_.
 Feel free to replace them with your own preferred options.

-We have also pinned specific versions of [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) in the `package.json` file.
+We have also pinned a specific version of [Node.js](https://nodejs.org/) in the `package.json` file.
 This relies on the JavaScript Tool Manager [Volta](https://volta.sh/).
-Using these versions is also optional but can reduce unexpectedly inconsistent behavior across different machines.
+Using Volta and these versions is optional but can reduce unexpectedly inconsistent behavior across different machines.

 ## Scripts

 ### Building an Extension

 ```
-yarn build
+npm run build
 ```

 ### Run Tests

 ```
-yarn test
+npm run test
 ```

 ### Check for ESLint issues

 ```
-yarn lint
+npm run lint
 ```

 ### Start Storybook

 ```
-yarn storybook
+npm run storybook
 ```